NEHR FAQs

 -

 Please note that your healthcare professional is not required to access your NEHR during every visit; and also, access may be made before or after a scheduled visit.
-NEHR serves as a complementary tool, to aid the healthcare professional in history taking and medical examination, when making a clinical assessment.
+NEHR serves as a complementary tool to aid the healthcare professional in history taking and physical examination, when making a clinical assessment.

 -